What is anxiety?

 - Acknowledge your child’s fear – don’t dismiss or ignore it.
-It’s important for teenagers to feel that you take them seriously and that you believe they can overcome their fears.
-They also need to know that you’ll be there to support them.
+It’s important for your child to feel that you take him seriously and that you believe he can overcome his fears.
+He also needs to know that you’ll be there to support him.

 - Gently encourage your child to do the things she’s anxious about.
 But don’t push her to face situations she doesn’t want to face.
 You can also wait until your child actually gets anxious before you step in to help.

-- Consider setting your child small goals in relation to things that make him anxious.
-Provide plenty of support and encouragement, but don’t step in too early or take control.
+- Help your child set small goals for things that make him anxious.
+Encourage him to meet the goals, but don’t step in too early or take control.
 For example, your child might be anxious about performing in front of others.
-As a first step, you could suggest your child practises his lines in front of the family, or works as a stagehand for the school play.
+As a first step, you could suggest your child practises his lines in front of the family.

 Helping your child explore and understand feelings